KaiSforza/blog.kaictl.me/content/pages/contact.md

 Slug: contact
 Summary: How to get in contact with me

-# How to Get in Touch
+# Kai Sforza

-To contact me, please use Twitter to send me a message.
+To contact me, please email me at `kai [at] kaictl.me` or message me using one of the services listed to the left.

 Thanks!